jonathanhogg/flitter/docs/canvas3d.md

 ## Render Groups

-A render `!group` bundles up part of a scene that will be rendered together with a specific shader program and set of lights.
-A default render group is created at the same time as the canvas and is configured using these attributes on the `!canvas3d` node.
-However, additional render groups can be created inside the canvas, including within nested `!transform` nodes, in which case the local transform matrix will apply within the group, or even within another group.
+A render `!group` bundles up part of a scene that will be rendered together, optionally with a custom shader program.
+A default render group is created at the same time as the canvas and is configured by adding render-group attributes to the `!canvas3d` node.
+However, additional render groups may be created inside the canvas or nested within another group.
+Groups may be placed within `!transform` or `!material` nodes and the local transformation matrix and material properties will be inherited by the new group.
+Transform and material attributes may also be provided *on* a group node.

-If any lights are defined *inside* the render group, those lights will apply *only* to the models inside that group, along with any lights defined in the enclosing groups or at the top level of the `!canvas3d` node (which is itself a render group).
+If any lights are defined *inside* a render group, those lights will apply *only* to the models inside that group and models inside any contained groups.
+As the top-level `!canvas3d` node is itself a render group, any lights defined at the top level affect the entire scene.

 Pulling models and lights into a `!group` is a useful way to limit lighting effects within the scene.
 As there is no support for shadow-casting in